Split Phase Induction Motor – Operation and Characteristics

-Before going to the operation and characteristics of split phase induction motor we should first understand why single phase induction motor is not self starting.
+Before going to the operation and characteristics of split-phase induction motor we should first understand why single phase induction motor is not self-starting.

-To make a single phase induction motor self starting, we should some how produce a rotating magnetic field.
+To make a single-phase induction motor self-starting, we should somehow produce a rotating magnetic field.
 This may be achieved by converting a single-phase supply into two-phase supply through the use of an additional winding.

-Consequently, the currents flowing in the two windings have reasonable phase difference (25° to 30°) as shown in the phasor diagram in figure given below.
-Hence the motor behaves like a two phase motor.
-These two currents produce a revolving flux and hence make the motor self starting.
+Consequently, the currents flowing in the two windings have a reasonable phase difference (25° to 30°) as shown in the phasor diagram in the figure given above.
+Hence the motor behaves like a two-phase motor.
+These two currents produce a revolving flux and hence make the motor self-starting.

 A centrifugal switch is connected in series with the starting winding.
-Its function is to automatically disconnect the starting winding from supply when the motor has reached 70 to 80 percent of its full load speed.
+Its function is to automatically disconnect the starting winding from the supply when the motor has reached 70 to 80 percent of its full load speed.

-(i) by connecting a high resistance in series with it or
+- by connecting a high resistance in series with it or

-(ii) by choosing high resistance fine copper wire for winding purposes.
+- by choosing high resistance fine copper wire for winding purposes.

 Working of Split Phase Induction Motor